Got a news tip? Get in touch with us

-You’ll find a new link on our website’s navigation menu labeled News Tip.
+You’ll find a new link on our website’s navigation menu labeled News Tip, or visit our news tip page.
 Tapping that link from your smartphone, tablet or computer launches a short form that allows you to send news tips or story ideas directly to our editors.

 The News Tip form requires you to submit a phone number and email address.
 We will not publish that information, but it will help our editors verify the news tip or seek additional information.
 News tips cannot be submitted anonymously.
 Also, we cannot guarantee news coverage on every tip or story idea.